1. How do I prepare for camp?

 Aha!
 Frogwarts kids learn a lot!
 Much of the curriculum has been inspired by Gifted and Talented curriculum -- which is often more interesting than regular school, unfortunately -- but since students are not graded per se, they are motivated by the FUN of learning rather than traditional "consequences."

 4. Are house points like grades?

-Well, no. House Points at Frogwarts are reserved for demonstrations of the core objectives of Wizardry camp: Creativity, Compassion, Team "house" Spirit, Kindness, and ...
+Well, no. House Points at Frogwarts are reserved for demonstrations of the core objectives of Wizardry camp: Creativity, Compassion, Courage, Team "house" Spirit, Kindness, and ...
 Quidditch.
 At Frogwarts, we don't award one house for the most points; instead we have seperate awards for the winning house of Quidditch games, table inspection (cleanup after meals) and the dance contest!
 This offers more opportunities for houses to win awards.

 5. Who are the professors at Frogwarts?

 Frogwarts' professors are muggle teachers and professionals in their fields of expertise, and several have received awards for excellence in teaching!
 In order to teach or work at Frogwarts, all staff members' references and backgrounds must be checked.
-Quite a few of them contribute to OTHER special projects of the Great Midwestern Educational Theatre Company, but all enjoy having fun in learning, and the challenge of long-form improvisation.
+Quite a few of them contribute to OTHER special projects as Artistic Associates of the Great Midwestern Educational Theatre Company, but all enjoy having fun in learning, and the challenge of long-form improvisation.

 6. What's the schedule like?